 With that said, here are a few tips when thinking about your next options trade: Consider volatility and dividends, and ways to manage your risk.

 Use volatility to your advantage

-An often overlooked aspect of options trading by many new investors is the impact of volatility.
+Volatility can be an often overlooked aspect of options trading by many investors, but in today's market, it is vital to think about the impact of large price moves for underlying assets of options.
 Many options investors do not realize that, even if a stock for which you have bought or sold an options contract moves in the direction that you want it to, that option may not always reflect the stock's move.